sergiooviedo10/paylocity-qa-challenge/bug-reports/high/session_back_button_restores_previous_session.md

 ---

 ## Steps to Reproduce
-1. Log in to the application
+1. Log in to the application with wrong user or password
-2. Leave session idle until it expires
+2. check you get HTTP 405 error page
-3. Return to the application and observe HTTP 405 error page
+3. Click browser Back button
-4. Click browser Back button
+4. check you see the previous login session

 ---

 ## Expected Result
-After session expiration, the user should be fully logged out and prevented from accessing any previously authenticated pages.
+After getting http 405 error, the user should be fully logged out and prevented from accessing any previously authenticated pages.
 The system should redirect to the login page.

 ---